 The European Central Bank ("ECB") increased rates by 50bps at its July meeting, the first increase in 11 years and larger than market expectations, bringing the main refinancing operations rate to 0.5%.
-The July interest-rate decision followed the end of net purchases under the Asset Purchase Programme.
-The ECB also revealed its new tool to manage the risk of fragmentation, as rising yields and increasing spreads renewed debt sustainability concerns for certain countries such as Italy.
+The July interest-rate decision followed the end of net purchases under the Asset Purchase and increasing spreads renewed det sustainability concerns for certain countries such as Italy.
 This tool, called the Transmission Protection Instrument, allows the ECB to buy securities of countries where it deems unwarranted with disorderly market dynamics.
 It has conditions, such as requiring countries to adhere to European spending limits and debt burdens that are deemed sustainable.
 Several ECB members indicated that they hoped it would not need to be used, reflecting a hope that the mere existence of the tool would be enough to calm investors.
 Meanwhile, The Bank of Japan ("BOJ") made no changes to policy after its July meeting, keeping the overnight interest rate at -0.1% and maintaining the yield target on the 10Y Japanese government bond at 0.0%.
-Though the BOJ forecasted faster inflation this year and the Japanese yen ("JPY") has continued to weaken, it also took some comfort from fuel price caps limiting inflation, as well as an easing in 10Y yields, as it looks to continue to support the fragile economy.
+Though the BOJ forecasted faster inflation this year and the Japanese yen ("JPY") has continued to weaken, it also took some comfort from fuel price caps limiting inflation, as well as an easing in 10Y yields, as it looks